Best Private Jet Manufacturers in the World

 Gulfstream G650ER

-Gulfstream dominates the ultra-long-range category.
+Gulfstream is widely regarded as the benchmark in the ultra-long-range category.
 Aircraft like the G650ER and G700 define intercontinental private travel, with strong reliability and a loyal operator base.

 textron-aviation

-Textron Aviation (Cessna and Beechcraft) leads in light and midsize jets, especially among owner-pilots and fleet operators who prioritize simplicity and parts access.
+Textron Aviation (Cessna and Beechcraft) is especially strong in light and midsize jets, particularly among owner-pilots and fleet operators who value straightforward systems and wide parts availability.

 Strengths